mondoohq/ranger-rpc/README.md

 - work with standard Protocol Buffers service definitions
 - works with GO's standard http server and hence does not require HTTP 2
 - minimal runtime dependencies
-- make it easy to generate json/yaml/protobuf based apis
+- make it easy to generate json/yaml/protobuf based APIs

 ## References